 “What the Federal Reserve is trying to do is slow the economy in an effort to bring down inflation, and the way they’re doing that… is raising benchmark, short-term interest rates,” McBride explains.
 “Like dropping a rock into a pond, that ripples out in all directions.”

 When the Federal Reserve pushes up its benchmark interest rate, it leads to higher interest rates on everything else, from government bond yields to credit card borrowing rates.
 As the cost of money increases, consumers also see higher payouts on savings accounts.

 The federal funds rate is the Federal Reserve’s main benchmark interest rate that banks use to charge each other for overnight lending to maintain a minimum balance in their accounts, as required by the Fed.

 Rates have been at record lows since the start of the pandemic, as the Fed kept its target rate near-zero.
 “It worked very well,” McBride says.
 “We saw very sharp financial markets [and] rebound in economic activity.
 Employment rebounded very sharply.
 Unfortunately, inflation also rebounded very sharply.”

 Over the past few months, the Fed has steadily begun to increase its target federal funds range.
-Most recently, the Fed increased its target rate by half a percentage point (to a range of 0.75-1.00%.) — the biggest hike since 2000.
+Most recently, the Fed increased its target rate by three quarters of a percentage point, to a range of 2.25-2.50%.

 The Fed is expected to continue rate hikes, and quite rapidly — JP Morgan economists, for instance, have projected nine rate hikes this year.